Step 6 - Configure the Stylesheet

 Map doesn't load?

-• Check developer console for errors
+• Check the developer console for errors

-• Verify style.json exists in root directory
+• Verify style.json exists in the root directory

 PMTiles not loading?